-The great minds that have shaped the course of mathematics throughout the ages are largely responsible for the language of the cosmos that Mathematics has become.
+The great minds that have shaped the course of mathematics throughout the ages are largely responsible for the language of the cosmos.
 Mathematicians have made important discoveries that have transformed our perception and understanding of the world around us from antiquity to the present.

 Greatest Mathematicians in History